Pragmatic Play

 What are the RTP and max win of Sweet Bonanza?

-What is Super Spin in Sweet Bonanza?
+What is Sweet Bonanza?

-Can you win money on Sweet Bonanza?
+Can you get 1000x on Sweet Bonanza?

 Final Thoughts

-Our Verdict
+My Verdict

 Pros: